styled-components/styled-components-website/sections/advanced/media-templates.md

 Media queries are an indispensable tool when developing responsive web apps.

 This is a very simple example.
-It shows a basic component changing its background colour, once the screen's width drops below a threshold of `700px`.
+It shows a basic component changing its background color, once the screen's width drops below a threshold of `700px`.

 ```react